WebSVG/voronoi/README.md

 * Browser local storage of config parameters (No storage of SVG nor seeds as they can be saved separately)

 # Planned features
+* export scale with a ratio (adjusting to a given unit)
-* Shaped tesslation area
+* Shaped tesselation area
   * sampling points and check if point inside SVG with `document.elementFromPoint(x, y);`
+* Concentration cost map for seeds sampling
-* edeg cells filet effect
+* edges cells filet effect
 * detract quadratic bezier short edges
-* edit seed weight (? requires a new engine)
+* edit seed weight to modify cells size (? requires a new engine, or use cells retraction technique)
+  * editing singe seed weight
+  * cartographic seeds weight
 * add irregularities to the edges thickness (randomize retraction)

 # License